 While more comprehensive attention needs to follow, we did make positive strides for nursing homes this Session.
 Nursing home funding constituted the single largest increase of all new general funds spending at a level of 40%.
 Contrary to those who have alleged that welfare increases trumped nursing homes, the new spending increase for nursing homes doubled those for MFIP and TANF funds.
 And in terms of base budget, long term care spending is more than triple the amount spent on welfare.

 The long-term care industry is changing and presenting more and more challenges.
-I am optimistic we have ventured down a path leading us toward ample long-term care for our seniors.
+I am optimistic we have ventured down a path leading us toward ample long-term care for our seniors, so that all of them have the chance of attending an assisted living community.
 What is most encouraging is the manner in which the three nursing homes in my district have responded, becoming leaders in the evolving industry.
 The Northfield Retirement Center and Three Links offer terrific care and diverse services with the resources they have been provided.
 We must match their ingenuity at the State Capitol next session to continue on the right path.